uccser/cs-field-guide/text/en/chapters/data-representation.md

 ***Adding positive binary numbers***

-If you wanted to add two positive binary numbers, such as **00001111** and **11001110**, you would follow a similar process to the column addition you did in school.
+If you wanted to add two positive binary numbers, such as **00001111** and **11001110**, you would follow a similar process to the column addition.
+You only need to know 0+0, 0+1, 1+0, and 1+1, and 1+1+1.
+The first three are just what you might expect.
+Adding 1+1  causes a carry digit, since in binary 1+1 = 10, which translates to "0, carry 1" when doing column addition.
+The last one, 1+1+1 adds up to 11 in binary, which we can express as "1, carry 1".
+For our two example numbers, the addition works like this:

 ```
     111   (carries)